Understanding Housing Needs

 To ensure that the right level of housing is developed in the right locations the Strategic Housing Team undertakes regular research.

-The South East Lincolnshire Local Plan website contains a lot of useful information and details all of the evidence available to the council to determine where new housing should be built, the quantity, tenure and type.
+The South East Lincolnshire Local Plan website contains a lot of useful information and details all of the evidence available to the council to determine where new housing should be built, and the quantity, tenure and type of this new housing.

 The key studies for understanding housing needs are detailed below: